 [Section 28 amended by No. 58 of 2010 s.
 134.]

-29. Body corporate, grant of licence to
+29. Bodies corporate, licensing of

 Subject to this Act, a body corporate which applies to the Commissioner for a licence and pays to the Commissioner the prescribed fee for the licence shall be granted and may hold a licence if the Commissioner is satisfied that —